projectacrn/acrn-hypervisor/doc/tutorials/debug.rst

       vmexit summary information

-Using Self-defined trace event ID to analyze trace
+Using Self-Defined Trace Event ID to Analyze Trace
 ==================================================

 For some undefined trace event ID, we can define it by ourselves as